Lukáš Masopust

-Lukáš Masopust (born 12 February 1993) is a Czech football player who currently plays for Slavia Prague in the Czech First League and the Czech Republic national team.
+Lukáš Masopust (born 12 February 1993) is a Czech football player who currently plays as a right winger or right-back for Czech First League club Slovan Liberec and the Czech Republic national team.

 Club career

 Early career

 Masopust was born in the town of Božejov, near Pelhřimov.
-He began his football career there, before moving to Kamenice na Lípou and then to Jihlava in 2004.
+He began his football career there, before moving to Kamenice nad Lipou and then to Jihlava in 2004.
 In 2012, Jihlava manager František Komňacký promoted him to the senior team and he went on to make his debut for the club against Slavia Prague that year.
 The match ended in a 3–3, to which Masopust contributed two assists.

 In December 2014, Masopust reached an agreement to join Jablonec on 1 January 2015, on a contract running until 1 July 2018.
 He made his debut for the club against 1.
 FC Slovácko on 20 February 2015, coming on as a 75th minute substitute for Nermin Crnkić.

 Slavia Prague

-On 18 December 2018, Slavia Prague announced the signing of Masopust from Jablonec on a three and a half year contract.
+On 18 December 2018, Slavia Prague announced the signing of Masopust from Jablonec on a three-and-a-half-year contract.
 On 22 May 2019, Masopust scored Slavia's second goal in their 2–0 defeat of Baník Ostrava in the 2019 Czech Cup Final.
 On 20 August 2019, Masopust scored in Slavia Prague's UEFA Champions League first leg play-off win against Romanian side CFR Cluj.
 Slavia would win the second leg as well to qualify for the group stage of Europe's premier knock-out competition for just the second time in their history.

 Masopust started for Slavia in the final of the Czech Cup on 20 May 2021, but was replaced by 19-year-old teammate Abdallah Sima in the 60th minute.
 Sima would go on to score the only goal of the game against Viktoria Plzeň as Slavia won the league and cup double.
 In the final match of the league season on 29 May 2021, Slavia defeated Dynamo České Budějovice to clinch an undefeated record in the league.
 It was the first time a Czech club reached this milestone since rivals Sparta Prague did so in 2009–10.

+Slovan Liberec

+On 26 June 2025, Masopust signed a contract with Slovan Liberec until 2028.

 International career

+Masopust was called up to the Czech senior squad for the first time in March 2018.

-He made his Czech Republic national team debut on 26 March 2018 in a friendly against China.
+He played on 26 March 2018 in a friendly match against China.

 On 25 May 2021, Masopust was included in the final 26-man squad for the postponed UEFA Euro 2020 tournament.
 In the final warm-up match before the tournament on 8 June, Masopust scored as the Czechs defeated Albania 3–1.